birdandhike.com logo

 Entrance to the canyon: north side (view W)

-South Side of the Canyon
+South Side of the Canyon Entrance

 Grapevine Canyon Petroglyphs

-South side of the canyon (view S)
+South side of the canyon (view S from the north side)

 Grapevine Canyon Petroglyphs

-South side of the canyon (view SW)
+South side, outside the canyon (view SW)

 Grapevine Canyon Petroglyphs

-Outside entrance to the canyon
+Outside canyon entrance

 Grapevine Canyon Petroglyphs

-Outside entrance to the canyon
+Outside canyon entrance

 Grapevine Canyon Petroglyphs

-Outside entrance to the canyon
+Outside canyon entrance

 Grapevine Canyon Petroglyphs